tc39/proposal-upsert/README.md

 Adding and updating values of a Map are tasks that developers often perform in conjunction.
 There are currently no `Map` prototype methods for either of those two things, let alone a method that does both.
-The workarounds involve multiple lookups and developer inconvenience.
+The workarounds involve multiple lookups and developer inconvenience while avoiding encouraging code that is surprising or is potentially error prone.

 ## Solution: `emplace`